GS_Cinematics

 Localization

-Text nodes store speaker lines as LocalizedStringId references rather than raw strings.
-A LocalizedStringId holds a key and a default fallback text.
-At runtime, the sequencer calls Resolve() on each LocalizedStringId, which looks up the key in the active LocalizedStringTable and returns the localized string for the current locale.
-If no table is loaded or the key is not found, the default text is returned.
+Text nodes store lines as LocalizedStringId references — a key plus default fallback text.
+At runtime Resolve() looks up the key in the active LocalizedStringTable and returns the localized string.
+If no table is loaded or the key is absent, the fallback text is used.

 ScriptCanvas Usage